 Looking for a tool that speaks your language?
 4K Video Downloader supports over a dozen languages including German, Spanish, and Japanese.
 There are plenty of setup and troubleshooting guides available on the website, and you’ll find an option to send an email if needed.

-Price: A limited version is available for free forever, but the premium software costs a one-time fee of $15 for three devices.
+Price: A limited version is available for free forever, but the premium software costs a one-time fee of $15 for a maximum of three simultaneous downloads.
 Plans come with a 14-day money-back guarantee.

 - Ideal for frequent downloading